Mobile Pastured Eggs:

 Also, just because they have access to the outside does not mean the hens take advantage of it.
 Since the ground is usually packed and trampled without organic matter, many of the hens remain indoors anyway, even though they doo have access to a run.

-To be considered pasture-raised chickens, there needs to be 108 square feet of outdoor space per bird.
+To be considered pasture-raised chickens, there must be 108 square feet of outdoor space per bird.